onnela-lab/Beiwe-Analysis/Preprocessing/PreprocessingExample/PreprocessingExample.md

 ![alt text](https://github.com/onnela-lab/Beiwe-Analysis/blob/master/Preprocessing/PreprocessingExample/screencapfinddirectory.png "Logo Title Text 1")

 Store this directory name in the `fildir` variable.
+Pick a name for that will be used to label your output files and store it in the `filename` variable.
 Also, load the `BeiwePackageNameHere` package.

 ```
 ## library(BeiwePackageNameHere) \\ This will ultimately replace the source call that comes on th
 source("C:/Users/Ian/Documents/Work/JP/Beiwe/Github/Beiwe-Analysis/Preprocessing/GPS_preprocessing.R")
 fildir="C:/Users/Ian/Documents/Work/JP/Beiwe/Github/Beiwe-Analysis/Preprocessing/PreprocessingExample"
+filename="Example"
 ```

 Now we will run the `MobilityFeatures` function.
 This will: